Flaman Rentals Blog

 Long-Term Reliability

-Meanwhile, the annual tens of thousands of dollars farmers can save doing their own grain cleaning could be multiplied by decades.
+The tens of thousands of dollars farmers can save doing their own grain cleaning every year can multiply over decades.
 Flaman has a record of choosing grain cleaners based on their potential long-term durability – choices that have often panned out impressively.

 “We’ve got a lot of cleaners that have been around for a long time,” James says.
 “Twenty, thirty, forty years old.
 They last.”